Primary Author: House Rabbit Society

-Don’t think your yard is free of predators just because you live in the city and you haven’t seen them.
+Don’t think your yard is free of predators just because you haven’t seen them.
 Raccoons commonly travel through storm drains and come up in very urbanized areas.
 They are generally most active long after you’ve gone to bed, so you’re not likely to even know they’re around.
 These agile animals can climb trees, fences, and building walls that have even the smallest toeholds.
 Many have learned how to open doors.
 A wire cage offers no protection for your bunny.

 If for some reason your bunny absolutely cannot stay in your house at night, make sure that she’s enclosed within solid walls and behind a solid door with comfortable bedding and all her supplies in a climate-controlled garage, shed, or basement with a good lock.

 IMPORTANT NOTE: A rabbit should never be kept in a shed, basement, garage or any enclosed space lacking climate control.
-Temperature extremes–especially heat–can reach deadly levels very quickly in such poorly ventilated areas, and they are absolutely not safe for rabbits, who can quickly succumb to heat shock or heat stroke, a horrible way to die.
-If you don’t have climate control in your shed, garage or basement, DO NOT keep your bunny there.
-As always, the safest place for your bunny is indoors, with the family!
+Temperature extremes, especially heat, can reach deadly levels very quickly in such poorly ventilated areas, and they are absolutely not safe for rabbits, who can quickly succumb to heat shock or heat stroke.
+If you don’t have a climate controlled shed, garage or basement, DO NOT keep your bunny there.
+The safest place for your bunny is inside.

 My rabbit has lived outside for a long time without harm from predators.
 Why should I consider bringing her inside now?

-Some outdoor hutch rabbits are not killed by predators or the other risks mentioned.
-But what is the quality of life for an animal living outdoors all the time?
-And what sort of relationship can you build if your bunny is out there and you’re indoors?
-A life spent confined to a hutch is boring, depressing, and stressful for a sensitive creature such as a rabbit.
-A life spent unconfined outdoors is simply very dangerous for domestic animals.
-By domesticating them, we have deprived them of whatever natural ability they had for survival on their own.
+Maybe some outdoor rabbits have not been killed by the dangers mentioned.
+It's time to ask yourself, what quality of life am I providing for a social animal living outdoors all the time in a confined place?
+What sort of relationship can you build if your bunny is outside alone (or with a fellow rabbit with no security) and you are inside living your life without them?
+What is the point of your being involved at all.
+A life spent confined to a hutch is exactly what it would be to any human...boring, depressing, and extremely stressful for any intelligent creature.
+In the same thought, what if you were forced to live a life outdoors without any known safe boundaries...it would be exhausting.
+By domesticating rabbits, humans deprived them of whatever natural ability they had for survival on their own.
 We owe them our protection.

-If your rabbit currently lives outdoors, we strongly urge you to bring her in, at least during the night, when predators are most common.
-Even if she’s temporarily confined to a smaller cage, or a bathroom or utility room, she’s safe, and she’s making a first step towards being part of your family.
+If your rabbit currently lives outdoors, we strongly urge you to bring her in, at very least, during the night, when predators are most commonly hunting.
+Even if she’s temporarily confined to a smaller cage, a bathroom, or utility room, she’s safe, and she knows it.
 There’s no magic in turning an “outdoor rabbit” into a house rabbit.
-It can begin in a single evening.
+They are the same being.